SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 ## Running the Setup Command

-The following command will setup your AWS account.
+The following command will set up your AWS account.
 It will create a number of persistent components, none of which will cost you anything to keep around.
 These components can take quite some time to create; `condor_annex` checks each for completion every ten seconds and prints an additional dot (past the first three) when it does so, to let you know that everything's still working.

     $ connect_annex -setup
     Creating configuration bucket (this takes less than a minute)....... complete.